A Step-By-Step Guide To Company Formation Singapore

 In this guide, we will guide you through how to register a company in Singapore, including registering your company for GST and more.
-For a free Singapore company registration consultation, contact us at email@example.com.
+For a free Singapore company registration consultation, contact us today!

 GST Registration – Company Formation Singapore

-If my newly formed and incorporated company’s annual revenue is less than S$1 million, should I register GST for my company?
+If my newly set up company in Singapore generates annual revenue of less than S$1 million, should I register GST for my company?

-GST is a broad-based consumption tax levied on the import of goods (collected by Singapore Customs), as well as most of the supplies of goods and services in Singapore.
+GST is a broad-based consumption tax.
+GST is levied on the import of goods (collected by Singapore Customs), as well as most of the supplies of goods and services in Singapore.
 Export of goods and international services are zero-rated.
 The only exemptions are for the sales and leases of residential properties and the provision of most financial services.
-Some countries recognized GST as the Value Added Tax (VAT).
+Some countries recognised GST as the Value Added Tax (VAT).

-Upon GST registration, businesses must charge GST at the prevailing rate.
+Businesses in certain industries must charge GST prevailing rate.
+This must be clearly stated during the company formation Singapore application.
 The GST that business charge and collect is known as output tax, which has to be paid to IRAS.
 GST incurred on business purchases/expenses (including import of goods) are known as input tax.
 Businesses can claim input tax if it satisfied the conditions for claiming.
 This credit mechanism ascertains that only the value added is taxed at each stage of a supply chain.

 A GST-registered business will be required to submit GST return to IRAS at the end of each prescribed accounting period.
 The business will report its output tax and input tax for that prescribed accounting period in the GST return.
 The difference between output tax and input tax is the net GST payable to or refundable from IRAS.

-In the event that you are not a GST-registered business, you cannot claim the GST incurred on your purchases.
-You should not charge your customer for GST as well.
+We receive many questions during our how to register a company in Singapore consultants.
+One common question asked by soon-to-be entrepreneurs is the GST rules and regulations.
+If you are not a GST-registered business, you cannot claim the GST incurred on your purchases.
+As a business, you should not charge your customer for GST as well.

-1) Responsibilities – Once registered, you are a GST collecting agent of the government.
-This means that there are responsibilities that you need to fulfill and adhere to.
+When you have completed the process to incorporate a compant in Singapore, you are now an GST collecting agent of the government.
+This means that there are responsibilities that you need to fulfil and adhere to.
 Complying with these responsibilities will increase your administrative costs.